rdtiu/microsoft-assignment/README.md

 terraform apply
 ```

-After applying the receipe defined in terraform files a new EKS cluster will be created in your account
+After applying the recipe defined in terraform files a new EKS cluster will be created in your account
 and the following objects:

 - VPC